-- Clause 14 of the Bill (as amended by the House of Lords) requires an asylum claim to be made at a designated place. - Although some places may be designated later by regulations, all the places designated on the face of the Bill are on the territory or landmass of the United Kingdom. - However, the UK territorial sea is excluded from being a place where an Immigration Officer may accept an asylum claim. - This makes it easier for UK Immigration Officers to stop, board, and divert vessels heading for the UK.
+- Section 14 of the Act requires an asylum claim to be made at a designated place. - Although some places may be designated later by regulations, all the places designated on the face of the Act are on the territory or landmass of the United Kingdom. - However, the UK territorial sea is excluded from being a place where an Immigration Officer may accept an asylum claim. - This makes it easier for UK Immigration Officers to stop, board, and divert vessels heading for the UK.

-First, it introduces a new provision so that a person who requires entry clearance (such as a visa) under the Immigration Rules and who knowingly arrives in the United Kingdom without a valid entry clearance will commit an offence (clause 44 of the Bill amending section 24 of the Immigration Act 1971).
+First, it introduces a new provision so that a person who requires entry clearance (such as a visa) under the Immigration Rules and who knowingly arrives in the United Kingdom without a valid entry clearance will commit an offence (Section 40 of the Act amending section 24 of the Immigration Act 1971).

-Second, the Bill amends existing law to add a new dimension to assisting unlawful immigration (clause 44 of the Bill amending section 25 of the Immigration Act 1971), so that it would be an offence to do an act: (i) to facilitate the commission of a breach or attempted breach of 'immigration law', the latter being defined to include regulation of entitlement to arrive in a state, by an individual who is not a UK national, (ii) who knows or has reasonable cause for believing that the act facilitates the commission of a breach or attempted breach of such immigration law by the individual, and (iii) who knows or has reasonable cause for believing that the individual is not a UK national
+Second, the Act amends existing law to add a new dimension to assisting unlawful immigration (Section 40 of . the Act amending section 25 of the Immigration Act 1971), so that it would be an offence to do an act: (i) to facilitate the commission of a breach or attempted breach of 'immigration law', the latter being defined to include regulation of entitlement to arrive in a state, by an individual who is not a UK national, (ii) who knows or has reasonable cause for believing that the act facilitates the commission of a breach or attempted breach of such immigration law by the individual, and (iii) who knows or has reasonable cause for believing that the individual is not a UK national